oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ## Task 8: IOT Tables (SOURCE)
 IOT tables might get corrupted during XTTS copy when copying especially to HP platforms.
 * [Corrupt IOT when using Transportable Tablespace to HP from different OS (Doc ID 1334152.1) ](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1334152.1&displayIndex=1)
-Even though we migrate to Linux it's worth to check it and to bear in mind.
+Even though we migrate to Linux it's worth checking and bearing it in mind.

   ```